sharonzhou/ICLR2021-Stats/README.md

 ### Acknowledgments
-The file `iclr_results_final.csv` is from @SergeyI49013776's spreadsheet at https://docs.google.com/spreadsheets/d/1n58O0lgGI5kI0QQY9f4BDDpNB4oFjb5D51yMr9fHAK4/edit#gid=1546418007.
+The file `iclr_results_final.csv` is from Sergey Ivanov's spreadsheet at https://docs.google.com/spreadsheets/d/1n58O0lgGI5kI0QQY9f4BDDpNB4oFjb5D51yMr9fHAK4/edit#gid=1546418007.

-Also, take a gander at last year's repo on ICLR 2021 stats by @shaohua0116 at https://github.com/shaohua0116/ICLR2020-OpenReviewData.
+Also, take a gander at last year's repo on ICLR 2021 stats by Shao-Hua Sun at https://github.com/shaohua0116/ICLR2020-OpenReviewData.
 It has a lot of cool viz not included here, particularly related to word clouds.
 A diff between the two years would be very cool — especially if it's enough to see any shifts.
 Any guesses?
 At any rate, a decade is more realistic to see semblance of meaningful shifts.